An anticyclotomic Euler system for adjoint modular Galois representations: Introduction

 The proof of this result builds on the explicit reciprocity law of \cite{BSV} and a factorization formula for Hsieh's triple product $p$-adic $L$-function (see Theorem~\ref{thm:factor}).
 This factorization is a $p$-adic manifestation of the Artin formalism arising from the decomposition

 where $V'=\Q_p(\psi^{-1})(1-k/2)$, and may be seen as an anticyclotomic analogue of Dasgupta's factorization \cite{Das}.
 However, the proof in our case is largely simplified by the fact that the $p$-adic $L$-functions involved have overlapping ranges of $p$-adic interpolation.
-Indeed, in our case the weight ranges for which $s=0$ is a central critical value of the $L$-function attached to $V$ and $V'$ is given by the following table: